esharanins/Ansible-MongoDB-replicaset/README.md

-Deployment of a mongodb replicaset
+Deployment of a mongodb replicaset with Ansible
 -----------------------------------------------------

 This playbook setup a MongoDB replicaset with